Keksuccino/docs_fancymenu/background-music.md

 Now we can add the actual custom background music.

-If you want to add your custom music to every screen that has customizations enabled, you should use a **universal layout**, which gets loaded in every screen that has customizations enabled.
+If you want to play the same custom music in all screens, you should use a **universal layout**, which gets loaded in every screen that has customizations enabled.

-If you want to play different music in every screen, use normal layouts.
+If you want to play different music per screen, use normal layouts.

 In this example we will use **universal layouts**.